emccorson/onsenguide/GUIDE.md

 </ons-page>
 ```

-With a bit of luck, you can now save a Pokemon from the list and have its
+With a bit of luck, you can now save a Pokémon from the list and have its
 picture show up in the grid.
 Tapping the image takes you to the gallery view.
 Nothing useful in the gallery yet, but our time is gonna come.